Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

-On Saturday, Alex Verdugo (.267 on-base percentage in past 10 games, 71 points below season-long percentage) and the Boston Red Sox face the Baltimore Orioles, whose starting pitcher will be Jack Flaherty.
-First pitch is at 4:10 PM ET.
+On Sunday, Alex Verdugo (.217 on-base percentage in past 10 games, 119 points below season-long percentage) and the Boston Red Sox face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 1:35 PM ET.

 Alex Verdugo Game Info & Props vs. the Orioles